General information

 Click any image version in the image line to view its details.

-• The full list of tags available for the image version will be shown.
+• The full list of tags for the image version is provided.
 If the image is included in your subscription, you can copy the pull commands in one-click.
 For example, you can copy the tag with the date stamp and active token.
 It will look like this:

 docker pull reg.mini.dev/{token}/go:1.23.8-dev-202504210029